 Lights & Signals

 Working lights were fitted on both stations, the sidings and engine shed areas and also along the raised high street to the rear of the layout.
 These came from a variety of sources including Patronics for the station lights and Eckon for the yard lights.
-All are powered from a 12v supply and can be switched off.
-Colour light signals are by Eckon and Berco and the plan is that eventually these will be driven from the computer control system.
+All were powered from a 12v supply.
+Colour light signals were by Eckon and Berco.
 Of course, with DCC it is simple to have lights on locos and in coaches, and this is very effective.